Keto Sangria Recipe Sugar-Free

 For red sangria, choose from:

-For white sangria, choose from these dry white wine:
+For white sangria, choose from these dry white wines:

 Finally, for bubbly white sangria, use extra-dry white wine like: